RadicalxChange/www/src/site/media/blog/2023-08-22_secret-societies-network-states-burning-man-zuzalu-and-more.md

 postAuthor: "Matt Prewitt"
 ---

-The sociologist Georg Simmel wrote a long essay in 1906 called “[The Sociology of Secrecy and Secret Societies](https://www.jstor.org/stable/2762562?seq=21).”
+The sociologist Georg Simmel wrote a meaty essay in 1906 called “[The Sociology of Secrecy and Secret Societies](https://www.jstor.org/stable/2762562?seq=21).”
 It is really difficult to read.
 The sentences are long, dense and overfull with meaning.
 The English translations retain the cadence of antiquated academic German.

 ![Sociology of Secrecy and of Secret Societies, by Georg Simmel](/images/blog/sociology-of-secrecy-and-of-secret-societies.png)